mailerdemon/mailerdemon.github.io/_posts/2019-09-25-bastion-writeup.md

 <Node Name="DC" Type="Connection" Descr="" Icon="mRemoteNG" Panel="General" Id="500e7d58-662a-44d4-aff0-3a4f547a3fee" Username="Administrator" Domain="" Password="aEWNFV5uGcjUHF0uS17QTdT9kVqtKCPeoC0Nw5dmaPFjNQ2kt/zO5xDqE4HdVmHAowVRdC7emf7lWWA10dQKiw==" Hostname="127.0.0.1" Protocol="RDP" . . .
 {% endhighlight %}

-This specifies that the protocol is RDP, so we can assume that this credential would be reused for SSH as well.
+This specifies that the protocol is RDP.
+We can assume that this credential would be reused for SSH as well.

-You can find a handful of options available for decrypting an mRemoteNG password (including the one described in the previously linked-to [blog post](http://hackersvanguard.com/mremoteng-insecure-password-storage/)).
+You can find a handful of options available for decrypting an mRemoteNG password.
+The previously linked-to [blog post](http://hackersvanguard.com/mremoteng-insecure-password-storage/) describes a method via the GUI, which seems to be the intended way in this box.

 What worked best for me was [mRemoteNG_Decrypt.py](https://github.com/haseebT/mRemoteNG-Decrypt).
 I copied the encrypted password and passed it as a string to get the plaintext credential.